 Whether you’re a top agent in your area or a newly licensed realtor just starting out, about 50% of your leads on average will come from your friends, family, and sphere of influence.
 Always focus on the people who know you best.
 These are often some of the easiest leads to capture and nurture due to your proximity to or shared connection with the lead.

 But where do the other 50% of leads come from?
 Picture for a moment what happens first when someone decides they want to buy or sell their home.
 More often than not, they pull out their smartphone or hop on their computer and start searching for listings and other information relevant to the homebuying or selling process.
+This will generally require an SEO agency to organically rank on Google.

 So where are your leads going when they first embark on this real estate journey?
 And is your sales pipeline configured to effectively and efficiently siphon leads from those sources?